microchip-pic-avr-examples/pic18f56q71-cnano-adccc-differential-reading-mplab-mcc/README.md

 ## Demo

-To visualize the ADCCC readings in a graphical format, time plot of Data Visualizer is used.
+To visualize the ADCC with Content Switching readings in a graphical format use the Data Visualizer time plot.

-Follow the procedure below to open Graph/Time plot in Data Visualizer.
+Follow the procedure below to open the Graph/Time plot in Data Visualizer:

-- Open the Data Visualizer tool, which is available as a plugin in MPLAB X IDE.
+- Open the Data Visualizer tool, available as a plugin in MPLAB® X IDE

-- Click on `Connections` -> `Serial Ports`
+- Click on **Connections** > **Serial Ports**

 - Open the COMx Settings window corresponding to the port that your device is connected to.
-Set the Baud Rate to `115200`.
+Set the Baud Rate to **115200**.

-- Click play to start streaming
+- Click **Play** to start streaming

-- Click `Variable Streamer` -> `New...`
+- Click **Variable Streamer** > **New...**

-- Add new variables as shown in the image below and click `Save`.
+- Add new variables as shown in the image below and click **Save**
   <br><img src="images/New Variable Streamer.jpg">

-- Select the source of the plot as COMx port.
+- Select the source of the plot as COMx port

-- Click `Plot all variables`
+- Click **Plot all variables**
   <br><img src="images/ADCCC_Result_Plot.jpg">

 This method determines if the result is positive or negative.

-Note: COM port number can be different depending on the availability of port.
+**Note**: The COM port number can differ depending on the port availability.
 <br>

 ## Summary

-This code example shows how to configure the ADCCC using the Microchip Code Configurator and demonstrates the use of the peripheral by sending the result via the UART interface and plotting the result using Data Visualizer.
+This code example shows how to configure the ADCC with Context Switching using the MPLAB® Code Configurator and demonstrates the use of the peripheral by sending the result via the UART interface and plotting it with Data Visualizer.
 <br><br>
 [Back to Top](<#analog-to-digital-converter-with-computation-and-context-(adccc)---differential-reading-using-pic18f56q71-microcontroller-with-mcc-melody>)
 <br>